mikebharris/CLAMS/README.md

 * CloudWatch
 * RDS

-## More
+## More details

 This is primarily a project for me to learn Go to establish and understand patterns for writing service and unit tests.
-It was used as the basis for a workshop that I first did in Todmorden in June 2022 for [HacktionLab](https://hacktionlab.org).
+It was used as the basis for a workshop on AWS and its services that I first did in Todmorden in June 2022 for [HacktionLab](https://hacktionlab.org).

 In the project I also attempt to use best practices around:

-* Test driven development using the stubs, spies and mocks library for unit tests, with extensive reworking to make the tests more refactor proof and test behaviour and not implementation, thanks to input from Hoegrammer.
+* __Test driven development__ using the stubs, spies and mocks library for unit tests, with extensive reworking to make the tests more refactor proof and test behaviour and not implementation, thanks to input from Hoegrammer.
-* Behavioural driven development tests using Godog with acceptance-test feature files written in Gherkin
+* __Behavioural driven development__ tests using Godog with acceptance-test feature files written in Gherkin
-* Clean code - naming of methods, variables, tests, packages, etc.
+* __Clean code__ - naming of methods, variables, tests, packages, etc.
-* SOLID (where possible given that Go is a little unusual as an OO language preferring, as it does, composition over inheritance)
+* __SOLID__ (where possible given that Go is a little unusual as an OO language preferring, as it does, composition through _structural typing_ over inheritance)
-* Design patterns
+* __Design__ patterns
-* Moduliarisation of Go code using packages
+* __Moduliarisation__ of Go code using packages
-* Infrastructure as code and devops approaches using Fabric and Terraform
+* __Infrastructure__ as code and devops approaches using Fabric and Terraform

 ## Architecture